flextype/awesome/README.md

 # Awesome Flextype
 A collection of awesome Flextype plugins, articles, resources and shiny things.

-[Flextype](https://flextype.org) is an open-source self-hosted Data-First Headless CMS & API.
-It is was founded in March 2018 as lightweight alternative to other heavy and outdated CMS.
-Many people use complex solutions for simple pages, unnecessarily.
-Building this content management system, we focused on simplicity - even novice webmaster adapt his template and writes his own plugin.
-To achieve this, we implemented a simple but powerful API's.
+[Flextype](https://flextype.org) is an open-source Hybrid Content Management System with the freedom of a headless CMS and with the full functionality of a traditional CMS.

 ## Contents